The geometric distribution of Selmer groups of elliptic curves over function fields: Introduction

 One can also bound the error in these limits using \autoref{theorem:large-q-distribution} and \autoref{theorem:kernel vs bklpr}.
 We note that for fixed height $d \geq 2$, the proportion of elliptic curves of height up to $d$ over $\mathbb F_q$ with analytic rank equal to algebraic rank tends to $1$ as $q \ra \infty$ over prime powers $q$ with $\gcd(q,2) = 1$.
 This follows from \autoref{theorem:main} and \autoref{proposition:component-and-rank}.
 Therefore, the Birch and Swinnerton-Dyer Conjecture holds for all such curves, implying the Tate-Shafarevich group is finite for all such curves. \end{remark}

-\begin{remark}[Families of quadratic twists] Adapting our argument yields similar results for families of elliptic curves, such as quadratic twist families, whenever the geometric monodromy group is large enough.
-However, the precise distribution that results depends rather delicately on the image of monodromy.
+\begin{remark}[Families of quadratic twists] In other families of elliptic curves, such as quadratic twist families, the ``geometric distribution'' will similarly be controlled by the analogous monodromy representations to those described in \S \ref{sssec: intro summary of content}.
+Adapting our arguments will yield similar results for such families whenever the geometric monodromy group is large enough.
+However, the precise distribution that results depends rather delicately on the precise monodromy group, for the same reasons as described in \S \ref{sssec: intro summary of content}.

 For example, in forthcoming work \cite{parkW:average-selmer-rank-in-quadratic-twist-families}, Park and Wang carry out an analog of the results of \cite{landesman:geometric-average-selmer} for quadratic twist families of elliptic curves, at least in the case of $n$-Selmer groups for $n$ prime.
 We note this should often be extendable to composite $n$, see \cite[Remark 1.7]{landesman:geometric-average-selmer}.
-Suppose one chooses a quadratic twist family such that the associated middle extension sheaf has geometric monodromy containing the commutator of the relevant orthogonal group, but with nontrivial Dickson invariant (see \autoref{subsubsection:dickson}).
+Suppose one chooses a quadratic twist family such that the sheaf on that family constructed analogously to $\psheaf n d B$ on the universal family has geometric monodromy containing the commutator of the relevant orthogonal group, but with nontrivial Dickson invariant (see \autoref{subsubsection:dickson}).
 Given such a family, via similar arguments to those in this paper, if one first takes $\liminf_{q \rightarrow \infty}$ or $\limsup_{q \rightarrow \infty}$, and then a large height limit, the joint distribution of the rank and $n$-Selmer group will agree with $\bklpr n$.
 We note that triviality or nontriviality of the Dickson invariant can often be verified for explicit examples, as in the proof of \cite[Theorem 4.1]{zywina:inverse-orthogonal}.

 On the other hand, it is possible for the Dickson invariant to be trivial in quadratic twist families; explicit such examples are constructed in \cite[\S5 and \S6]{zywina:inverse-orthogonal}.
 In these cases, the distribution of ranks and Selmer groups in the quadratic twist family will differ from those predicted in \cite{bhargavaKLPR:modeling-the-distribution-of-ranks-selmer-groups}.
 E.g., the minimalist conjecture will fail as 100\% of elliptic curves in such families will have rank $0$.
 Nevertheless, for sufficiently high degree twists, the large $q$ limit $m$th moments in these quadratic twist families will agree with those predicted in \cite{bhargavaKLPR:modeling-the-distribution-of-ranks-selmer-groups}.
 Additionally, it is possible to choose quadratic twist families where the relevant geometric monodromy does not contain the commutator of the relevant orthogonal group, in which case the large $q$ limit statistics of ranks and Selmer groups may differ drastically from those predicted in \cite{bhargavaKLPR:modeling-the-distribution-of-ranks-selmer-groups}. \end{remark}